sroehling/FutureBudget/Retirement Simulator/gettingStarted.md

 These approaches allow you to get some results quickly, but continue to dig deeper and add more details later.
 This is also a good way to become familiar with the app's basic functions.

+## Learn the App using a "Sandbox" Budget

+In the **More** tab, there is an option to create and select from [multiple budgets][budgetList].
+When you're first learning the app, you could try out the app's features using the "Master" budget which is created when the FutureBudget app first launches; you could then create another budget later with real inputs.
+Or, you could create and select a budget called "Sandbox" (or similar) right away, then re-select the "Master" budget later when you're ready to create some real inputs.

 ## More Advanced Inputs and Features

 Besides making a list of inputs and generating results, a number of other features